6 Spatial and temporal patterns of the terrestrial carbon cycle

 The NEE (equivalent to the negative of NBP, introduced in Section 5.1.6) recorded at the four example sites shown above is representative for similar patterns across all vegetated land of the Earth.
 Seasonal variations in solar radiation are the underlying driver of the carbon flux variations and similarly affect all photosynthesizing organisms across the planet.

 CO2 is relatively well-mixed in the atmosphere due to its long lifetime.
-However the mixing time scale is on the order of a couple years.
+However, the mixing time scale is on the order of a couple of years.
 Hence, more rapid variations in net CO2 fluxes between the atmosphere and the Earth surface (over the ocean and over the land) are expressed in corresponding variations of the atmospheric CO2 concentration.
-As introduced in Section 1.1.1, the atmospheric CO2 concentration, measured at Mauna Loa (Hawaii) exhibits not only a steady increase since the 1950s, but also a seasonal cycle with lowest value at the end of the northern hemisphere summer.
+As introduced in Section 1.1.1, the atmospheric CO2 concentration, measured at Mauna Loa (Hawaii) exhibits not only a steady increase since the 1950s, but also a seasonal cycle with the lowest value at the end of the northern hemisphere summer.
 Atmospheric CO2 is continuously measured at a range of sites along different latitudes.
 At Point Barrow, the northernmost point of the US in Alaska, the CO2 seasonal amplitude is even larger than at Mauna Loa (Figure 6.12).
 This is the result of the collective net CO2 uptake in northern ecosystems during summer.

 Figure 6.12 shows the seasonal variation in atmospheric CO2 after the mean and long-term trend are removed from the time series (corresponding to the red curve minus the black curve in Figure 1.1).
 The shape of this seasonal variation is very similar to the shape of the seasonal NEE variation at northern sites (e.g., DE-Hai) - above average during winter months when ecosystem respiration prevails and a rapid draw-down starting in spring to attain a minimum during summer.
 This shows how the patterns in net ecosystem CO2 exchange directly affect variations in atmospheric CO2 over the course of a year.